yojoots/libbitcoin-system-wiki/Savings-Relation.md

 ```
 money-interest-rate = (hoarded / invested) * money-depreciation-rate
 ```
-Therefore, in the theoretical case of a pure money, **it has been shown that the interest rate is the ratio of hoarded to invested capital.**
+Therefore, in the theoretical case of a pure money, **it has been shown that the interest rate is the ratio of hoarded to invested capital.** In the case of actual money, the interest rate [varies directly](https://en.wikipedia.org/wiki/Proportionality_(mathematics)#Direct_proportionality) with this ratio.
 ```
 interest-rate = hoarded / invested
 ```